Saint-Paul-de-l'Île-aux-Noix in Haut-Richelieu MRC, Quebec — French Canadian Region

 Marker series.
 This marker is included in the Canada, Historic Sites and Monuments Board marker series.

 Other nearby markers.
-At least 8 other markers are within 13 kilometers of this marker, measured as the crow flies.
-Fort Lennox (about 180 meters away, measured in a direct line); Chantier Naval de Île-aux-Noix Caldwell Manor (approx. 6.7 kilometers away); Blockhaus de la Rivière-Lacolle (approx. 8.1 kilometers away); a different marker also named Blockhaus de la Rivière-Lacolle (approx. 8.1 kilometers away); Bataille du Moulin de Lacolle / Battle of the Lacolle Mill (approx. 8.3 kilometers away); Louis Cyr (approx. 10.2 kilometers away); La Bataille d’Odelltown / Battle of Odelltown (approx. 12.7 kilometers away).
+At least 8 other markers are within 13 kilometers of this Fort Lennox (about 180 meters away, measured in a direct line); Chantier Naval de Île-aux-Noix (approx. 0.7 kilometers away); Caldwell Manor (approx. 6.7 kilometers away); Blockhaus de la Rivière-Lacolle (approx. 8.1 kilometers away); a different marker also named Blockhaus de la Rivière-Lacolle (approx. 8.1 kilometers away); Bataille du Moulin de Lacolle / Battle of the Lacolle Mill (approx. 8.3 kilometers away); Louis Cyr (approx. 10.2 kilometers away); La Bataille d’Odelltown / Battle of Odelltown (approx. 12.7 kilometers away).
 Touch for a list and map of all markers in Saint-Paul-de-l'Île-aux-Noix.

 More about this marker.
 This marker is located at Fort Lennox in the passageway to the south battery.
 The fort is on l'Île-aux-Noix in the middle of the Richelieu River.
 Access to the island is by ferry from the above address.